 Eric Ries' work made the Minimum Viable Product known to entrepreneurs worldwide.
 Although intended for software development in the book "The Lean Startup", the Minimum Viable Product was also increasingly used in the development of physical products.

 The concept of minimum viable products can also be applied to services and business ideas.
-In order to check whether a service or business idea is popular on the market, the most basic components of the service or business idea are initially offered on the market and continuously optimized based on customer feedback.
+In order to check whether a service or business idea is popular on the market, the most basic components of the service or business idea are initially offered on the market and continuously optimized on the basis of customer feedback.

 Differentiation from the minimum marketable product and prototypes